brweinstein/flowrs/README.md

 *lib.rs*
 Central module file that organizes all submodules.

-## AI Solver (WIP)

-The flowai/ directory contains the skeleton of a reinforcement learning approach for solving puzzles.
-It includes:
-- A custom FlowEnv class (OpenAI Gym-style)

-- Python scripts for solving and exporting models

-- Pretrained PPO models (for Sudoku, as placeholders)

-- TODO: Train models on actual Flow puzzles and integrate into flowrs

 ## Sample Puzzles
 Over 30 .txt files of varying difficulty (from 5x5 to 14x14) are included under the puzzles/ directory.
 For example:
 ```text